DomJWise/ooRexxDebugger/README.md

 To use the debugger, RexxDebugger.rex (and DeferRexxDebuggerLaunch.rex if used) need to be in your path or the local directory along with one of the user interface modules below:

-   - RexxDebuggerWinUI.rex is required for the Windows native interface
+   - RexxDebuggerWinUI.rex  - required for the Windows native interface

-   - RexxDebuggerBSFUI.rex is required for the Java interface
+   - RexxDebuggerBSFUI.rex - required for the Java interface

    On Windows when both modules are available the native interface module will be preferred but this can be overridden if needed.
 See usage instructions below for further details

-On Linux and MacOS the following launcher script should be copied into the path or local directory and set as executable
+On Linux and MacOS the following launcher script should be copied into the path or local directory and set as executable:

    - rexxdebugger

-The package file tutorial.rex is not required but may be helpful for learning how to navigate the various debugger features
+The package file tutorial.rex is not required but may be helpful for learning how to navigate the various debugger features.

 Getting started
 ---------------